 Music majors will be required to audition in person with the Department of Music.
 All applicants are encouraged to audition as early as possible.
 The Common Application Arts supplement is NOT required of music applicants.
 Education majors must also meet the documentation requirements listed under the Education section, above.
 Learn more.

-Students must have a minimum SAT score of 1500 on the Reading and Math sections from one test date OR a 33 composite on the ACT AND rank in the top 5% of their high school class to be considered for Seven-year Medical Programs.
-Please contact Dr. Shevlin at 609.771.2021 for more information.
+Students must have a minimum SAT score of 1500 on the Reading and Math sections from one test date OR a 34 composite on the ACT AND rank in the top 5% of their high school class to be considered for Seven-year Medical Programs.
+Those who qualify must submit their Common Application by November 1st and have all required application materials successfully submitted to the TCNJ Admissions Office by December 1st.
+Upon receipt of all required materials, TCNJ will email qualified candidates a supplemental application that must be submitted electronically within two weeks of receipt.
+Those candidates with strong supplemental applications will be offered an on-campus interview with TCNJ faculty and staff.
+Final interviews for the top candidates will be held at the New Jersey Medical School.
+Please contact medcar@TCNJ.edu for more information or click here.
 Learn more

 Students interested in the Seven-year Optometry Program must be a strong A/B student, with no C’s in any science courses.
 They should be in the top 10% of their high school class.
-They also must have an SAT score of 1300 or higher on the Math and Reading sections (with a minimum of 670 on the Math section) OR a 29 composite on the ACT.
-For more information, contact Professor Sudhir Nayak at 609.771.2659 for requirements and further information.
-Learn More
+They also must have an SAT score of 1360 or higher on the Math and Reading sections (with a minimum of 700 on the Math section) OR a 30 composite on the ACT.
+The application deadline for this program is November 1st.
+For more information, contact Professor Sudhir Nayak at 609.771.2659 or click here.